The truth may be that we are in for a longer ride than we optimistically expect.

 10. Act now

-This is “Survival of the Quickest”.
-Business owners that do not act quickly enough to today’s economic challenges can find themselves in a death-spiral of cutting costs only after revenues slide.
+This is “Survival of the Quickest.”
+Business owners who do not act quickly enough to today’s economic challenges can find themselves in a death spiral of cutting costs only after revenues slide.
 This becomes a spiral when this is repeated month after month.
-Would you rather operate from the strength of “What decision do I need to make” or from the regret of “What decision do I wish I had made”?
+Would you rather operate from the strength of “What decision do I need to make?” or from the regret of “What decision do I wish I had made?”
+In any case, survival is possible, but it will take prompt action.